Severnoye Tushino District: Location

 On the South it borders on Yuzhnoye Tushino.
 The southern border consists of the Khimkinsky and Yana Raynisa boulevards that continue into Salomei Neris Street.

 On the East it borders on Levoberezhny District.
 There is Khimka reservoir, also known as the Moscow Canal.

 History

 Social Situation

-Despite of the high alcohol and drug abuse and suicide rate, the neighborhood is considered to be highly desirable due to its proximity to parks, beaches and solid housing and transportation infrastructure.
+Despite the high alcohol and drug abuse, the neighborhood is considered to be highly desirable due to its proximity to parks, beaches and solid housing and transportation infrastructure.
 Within the last 20 years the neighborhood has been through a revival due to an influx of immigrants from former Soviet states like Armenia, Georgia, Uzbekistan, etc.